-Thirty-Eighth Congress of the United States of America; 31 the second Session.
-Begun and held at the City of Washington, on Monday, the fifth day of December, one thousand eight hundred and sixty-four.
-A RESOLUTION Submitting to the legislatures of the several States a proposition to amend the Constitution of the United States.
-Resolved by the Senate and House of Representatives of the United States of America in Congress assembled, (two thirds of both houses concurring), That the following article be proposed to the legislatures of the several States as an amendment to the constitution of the United States, which, when ratified by these fourths of said Ligin halunes shall be valid, to all intents and purposes, as a part of the said constitution namily: Article XIII.
-Section 1.
-Neither clavery nor involuntary servitude, except as a fumishments for crime where of the party shall have been duly convicted, male estate within the United States, a any place subject to Their gover diction.
-Section & Congress shall have power to onforce thes article by appropriate legislation.
-Clekughal offer Speaker of the House of Representatives.
-76. Hamlin Vice President of the United States and President of the Senate Abra ham Lincoln Approved February 1.
+William Control of the Control of th Thirty Eight a Thirty-Eighth Congress of the United States of America; 3t the Second Session, Begun and held at the City of Washington, on Monday, the fifth day of December, one thousand eight hundred and sixty-four A RESOLUTION Submitting to the legislatures of the several States a proposition to amend the Constitution of the United States.
+Resolved by the Senate and House of Representatives of the United States of America in Congress assembled, (two thirds of both houses concurring), that the following article be proposed to the legislatures of the several statu as an amendment to the Constitution of the United States, which, when ratified by the fourthe of said Too lature shall be valid, to all intents and purposes, as a part of the said boutilating namely: Article XIII.
+Section to Neither clavery nor involuntary servitude, except as a punishment for crime whereof the party shall have been duly convicted, male exist within the United States, a any place subject to their jurisdiction.
+Section 2.
+Congress shall have power to enforce this article by appropriate hailet legislation.
+Changle Coffee Speaker of the House of Representatives.
+76. 46 autilin Vice President of the United States and President of the Senate Approved February 1.
 1865.
+Abraham Lincoln